AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ### Exit Transaction Fees

-Exit fees are paid by HAs when they cash out their perpetuals.
+Exit fees are paid by HAs when they close their perpetuals.
 The more collateral is hedged by HAs, the less expensive it is to exit the protocol.
 When the hedging ratio is low, HAs should be discouraged to exit with higher transaction fees.

 ![](../../.gitbook/assets/haexit.jpg)